 The Mpow X6 are truly wireless in-ears with a noise cancelling feature.
 They're compact, sturdily built, and quite comfortable.
-They also have an on-board low latency mode that helps to drastically cut down on Bluetooth audio latency across a range of devices.
-However, their ANC system isn't very effective, and their short continuous battery life could be a bit of a nuisance for some users.
+They also have an on-board low latency mode.
+While it can help bring latency within good values if you're using an iOS device, it doesn't really make much of an impact on audio lag when connected to your PC or Android devices.
+Their ANC system isn't very effective either, and their short continuous battery life could be a bit of a nuisance for some users.
 They also have a very bass-heavy sound profile that can't be adjusted out-of-the-box, which may not suit all listeners.

 The Mpow X6 are mediocre for neutral sound.
 They have a very bass-heavy sound profile that adds plenty of extra rumble and punch, but some users may find this overwhelming.
 In contrast, their mid and treble ranges are quite well-balanced, yielding clear and detailed vocals and lead instruments.
 Unfortunately, they lack any sort of sound customization features and have a small, closed-off soundstage, though the latter is normal for in-ears.